 What To Have & Pack When Hiking in Acadia

-- Layers: The temps can change just as quick as the wind came pick up, so be sure to have layers with you!
-Ideally a windbreaker or rain jacket and a fleece for backup, especially if visiting during cooler months.
+- Layers: The temps can change just as quickly as the wind can pick up, so be sure to have layers with you!
+Ideally, a windbreaker or rain jacket and a fleece for backup, especially if visiting during cooler months.

 - Water Bottle: You’ll be in nature so please avoid using single-use plastics.
 Do right by Mother Earth and pack and use a reusable water bottle.

-- Sunscreen: Even on cloudy days, you’ll want to layer up on the sunscreen.
-We don’t want you to get sunburn during all your outdoor fun.
+- Sunscreen: Even on cloudy days, you’ll want to layer up on sunscreen.
+We don’t want you to get sunburned during all your outdoor fun.

 - Misc.
 Items: We always carry miscellaneous items like Chapstick, sunglasses, and tissue paper with us when hiking.

 How Long Are Hikes in Acadia National Park?

 One of the nicest things about the hiking trails in Acadia is their length.
 The majority of the hikes fall on the relatively shorter side averaging from 2 to 5 miles round trip.
 So, it’s totally doable to get 2 hikes in per day if you are short on time or really want to conquer as many trails as you can.